 I hate the feeling I get in my stomach right before the workout starts, but I really, REALLY love the results that CrossFit has allowed me to achieve.

-I hated CrossFit, but it turned out it was for the wrong reasons.
+I hated CrossFit, but for the wrong reasons.
 With the right approach, it can do amazing things for your body.

 Let Your Body and Mind Try CrossFit